melowntech/vts-browser-js/README.md

 ### Melown Cloud

-[Melown Cloud](https://www.melown.com/cloud) is a source of custom map configurations for client application development.
+[Melown Cloud](https://www.melown.com/cloud) is point-and-click interface to a subset of VTS technology, operated by Melown Tecchnologies.
+Conveniently, Melown Cloud may be also used as a source of custom map configurations for VTS browser JS application development.

-It is a cloud 3D map development platform operated by Melown Technologies atop of VTS 3D Stack.
-It is a point-and-click interface to a subset of VTS functionality ideal for smaller projects and less technically savvy users.

 ### VTS 3D Geospatial Software stack

-If Melown Cloud doesn't meet your needs you can install, configure and deploy your own backend instnace of [The VTS 3D Geospatial Software Stack](http://vtsdocs.melown.com/en/latest/index.html) components.
-You will gain full control over your data sources, Map Configurations and integration with other geospatial services.
+VTS Browser JS forms part of the [VTS 3D Geospatial Software Stack](http://vtsdocs.melown.com/en/latest/index.html).
+Running the full stack gives you complete control over your map resources, provides you with powerful data fusion capabilities and allows for closed networks or other types of off-grid deployment.

 ## Documentation